Modifiers

 Nouns

 When a noun acts as a modifier, it means that the head word is somehow related to the noun (acting as a modifer) or shares some recognizable quality with the noun.
 Like the affix "-like" in English.
-One way of making a modifier out of a noun is to provide it as a word immediately following vın.
+One way of making a modifier out of a noun is to provide it as a word immediately following fın.
 This has the effect of meaning "[noun]-like thing" in English.
-You can use it following any head noun or existing modifier chain.
+You can use it following any head noun or existing modifier chain (within a genitive phrase).

 Verbs

-A verb cannot act as a modifier, it must be preceded by either a modifier or a noun particle.
+A verb cannot act as a modifier, it must be preceded by either one of the modifier particles above or a noun particle.
 The verb and particle combined act as one word of the base modifier type.
 You can use it following any head noun or existing modifier chain.

 Relative Clauses